Custom-sized pallets

 Reduction in transport costs

-Similarly to storage, tailoring your pallet size to the product you are shipping can allow for more efficient transport (and, in turn, a reduction in costs).
+Similar to storage, tailoring your pallet size to the product you are shipping can enable more efficient transport (and, in turn, lower costs).

-By maximising the number of products you can fit on a single shipment, and not paying to effectively transport fresh air, you can see significant reductions in your transport costs.
+By maximising the number of products you can fit into a single shipment and not paying for the effective transport of fresh air, you can see significant reductions in your transport costs.

 Improvements in sustainability